mathematicalthinking/encompass/UPGRADE_NOTES.md

 Currently, ember-cli-build.js and the vendor/ folder reflects an older-style of imports.
 Wouldn't it be better to include the necessary packages and import them as needed in the various components?

 This has been done for randomcolor, jQuery (older versions), typeahead.js, and selectize.
-Imports that were unused were deleted, including ajax (part of Ember), daterangePicker, error, ie_hacks, and jquery.mousewheel.
+Imports that were unused were deleted, including ajax (it's already part of Ember so no need to import it), daterangePicker, error, ie_hacks, and jquery.mousewheel.

 Changing these vendor imports involved installing the corresponding packages (selectize and typeahead.js), then importing those packages into the wrapping components (selectize-input and twitter-typeahead).